 The group will be maximum 12-13 people.

-In order to secure your spot on the tour, we require a deposit.
+To secure your spot on the tour, we require a deposit.

+We accept payments in both Euros and US dollars.
 All details will be shared upon booking your spot.

 Yes, if you want to join any of our expeditions, you must purchase travel insurance.
 This is non-negotiable, and it must be with IATI.